The Sucuri CDN is responsible for caching your website automatically. With zero configuration, the CDN is able to speed up your website by up to 70%.

 Open the Terminal/Git for Windows and run the following command:

 curl -IL http://yourdomain.com/

 In this example, we’ll be requesting the HTTP headers of the Sucuri KB.
 Don’t worry, although it seems technical, it’s pretty simple:

 $ curl -IL https://kb.sucuri.net/ HTTP/2 200 server: nginx date: Wed, 27 Dec 2017 18:51:37 GMT content-type: text/html; charset=UTF-8 vary: Accept-Encoding x-sucuri-cache: HIT x-xss-protection: 1; mode=block x-frame-options: SAMEORIGIN x-content-type-options: nosniff x-sucuri-id: 14016

 Here are the lines we need to pay attention to for the purpose of this article:

 x-sucuri-cache: HIT x-sucuri-id: 14016

-According to "x-sucuri-cache" header, the page requested (kb.sucuri.net) was served straight from Sucuri CDN and answered by "14016" PoP (CDN edge).
-The first two digits (14) identify the PoP (CDN edge) reached, which was the Washington data center.
+According to “x-sucuri-cache” header, the page requested (kb.sucuri.net) was served straight from the Sucuri CDN and answered by “14016” PoP (CDN edge).
+The first two digits (14) identify the PoP (CDN edge) reached, which is the Washington data center.

-That’s what an Anycast CDN network does, it "guides" the connections to the PoP (CDN edge) with the best/shortest network path, which happens to be the closest data center most of the time.
-It also allows Sucuri’s engineers to re-route traffic in case of a maintenance or congestion with minimal or no impact.
+That’s what an Anycast CDN network does.
+It “guides” the connections to the PoP (CDN edge) with the best/shortest network path, which happens to be the closest data center most of the time.
+It also allows Sucuri’s engineers to re-route traffic in case of maintenance or congestion with minimal or no impact.

-When opening a support ticket regarding blocks, connection issues, etc, you can inform which cluster you’re reaching to speed the troubleshooting process.
+When opening a support ticket regarding blocks, connection issues, etc, you can include which cluster you’re reaching to speed up the troubleshooting process.